-The Town retained the services of Community Opportunities Group, Inc. (COG), in a joint venture with Kessler McGuinness & Associates, LLC (KMA) to perform an assessment of Bolton's programs, services and facilities.
+The Town retained the services of Community Opportunities Group, Inc. (COG), together with Kessler McGuinness & Associates, LLC (KMA) to perform an assessment of Bolton's programs, services and facilities.
 To develop Bolton's Self-Evaluation and Transition Plan, COG and KMA have performed the following tasks:

-- Two questionnaires were distributed; one addressing the central policies and procedures of the Town and a second questionnaire for each Town Department. - 2.
-Conducted a focus group with Town residents and Council on Aging Board/staff to solicit input about their experiences accessing facilities and services as well as to identify challenges and priorities. - 3.
-Access audits of Town building and facilities where programs or services are provided to the public and submitted a Draft ADA Existing Conditions Report. - 4.
-Developed and submitted an ADA Self-Evaluation and Transition Report. - 5.
-Following internal review and prioritization developed a list of priorities for barrier removal.
+- 1. Two questionnaires were distributed; one addressing the central policies and procedures of the Town and a second questionnaire for each Town Department. - A focus group was conducted with Town residents and Council on Aging board/staff to solicit input about their experiences accessing facilities and services and to identify challenges and priorities. - 3.
+Access audits of Town building and facilities where programs or services are provided to the public were completed, as well as a report on the accessibility of programs and services. - 4.
+The consultant worked with the Town Administrator to develop a list of priorities and a timeline for barrier removal. - 5.
+A complete draft of the Self-Evaluation and Transition Plan was posted on the Town's website and circulated among Town Departments, boards, and committees for public comment.